 Understanding What Makes It Work

-The beauty of the heat pump concept that makes it so practical, efficient and economical rests on its ability to adapt to different weather conditions.
+The beauty of the heat pump system that makes it so practical, efficient and economical rests on its ability to adapt to different weather conditions.
 It can act like an air conditioner, but it can also do much more.

 A heat pump uses a minimal amount of electricity to relocate heat from one space to another.
 A refrigeration coolant makes the process function in both warm and cold weather, amazingly.
 When the temperatures fall in the winter months, the heat pump gathers the heat from the outside and conveys it to the coolant fluid.